yetanalytics/lrsql/doc/oidc.md

 ### Admin UI Authentication

 The LRS Admin UI supports interactive login via an OIDC identity provider.
-To enable this functionality you must provide the OIDC issuer and audience (not optional in this case) as above and additionally set the `LRSQL_OIDC_CLIENT_ID` (`oidcClientId`) to the Client ID representing your Admin UI.
+To enable this functionality you must provide the OIDC issuer and audience (not optional in this case) as above and additionally set the `LRSQL_OIDC_CLIENT_ID` (`webserver.oidcClientId`) to the Client ID representing your Admin UI.

 When enabled the LRS will send configuration to the Admin UI directing it to offer OIDC login.
 Click the OIDC login link to be redirected to your identity provider for login.
 Upon a successful login you will be redirected to the Admin UI.

 #### Client Template

 The LRS Admin UI uses [oidc-client-js](https://github.com/IdentityModel/oidc-client-js) to manage communication with the OIDC identity provider.
-For some providers it may be necessary to customize client configuration in which case the `LRSQL_OIDC_CLIENT_TEMPLATE` (`oidcClientTemplate`) variable can be set.
+For some providers it may be necessary to customize client configuration in which case the `LRSQL_OIDC_CLIENT_TEMPLATE` (`lrs.oidcClientTemplate`) variable can be set.
 Note that the `redirect_uri` and `post_logout_redirect_uri` will be set by the Admin UI client and should not be provided.

 ### Identity Providers